 2. Honest response with “I” statements: Be clear that it’s your opinion and that your goal is to be helpful.

 3. Possible solution: End on a positive note and show that you care by suggesting a solution.

 Here are some common scenarios where you may need to speak honestly about what you think—without being abrasive or deceptive.

 If you have no opinion or prefer to be neutral, state that: “I really don’t think I’m qualified to judge.”

 Scenario: Your friend painted something he/she wants to sell at a community art auction.

-“That a tree stump?
+“Is that a tree stump?
 Oh, it’s a person?
 The colours don’t go well together and I really don’t think you’re ready to sell this.
 What if people laugh at you?”